-All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff.

-- Academy leaders, including the DSL and governors/trustees will read KCSIE 2023 in its entirety. - Leaders and all Academy members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them and a record kept.

-It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
-All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements.

-All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the Academy Internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Medway processes to follow.

-All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated annually,via specific training to ensure they are aware of a range of safeguarding issues and how to report concerns.

-Online safety training for staff will be integrated, aligned and considered as part of the whole Academy safeguarding approach and wider staff training and curriculum planning.
-The Academy will ensure that online safety training for all staff is integrated, aligned and delivered as part of our overarching safeguarding approach.
-All staff will receive training, along with annual refresher relating to online safety alongside the safeguarding training they receive.

-In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Staff will receive regular updates and information via Staff bulletins and briefings.Staff will partake in a refresher quiz part way through the year.
+- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff. - Academy leaders, including the DSL and governors/trustees will read KCSIE 2024 in its entirety. - leaders and all Academy members of staff who work directly with children will read annex B of KCSIE 2024. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is held within the Academy single central record.
+It is also an expectation that all teachers and support staff have completed the safeguarding module as part of the Thrive programme within the Trust. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the Academy Internal safeguarding processes, as part of their induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+Visitors and volunteers are provided with a leaflet including abridged details of safeguarding when visiting the Academy.
+A new staff induction is conducted by the DSL and the e-learning module is to be completed.
+The LAT thrive programme is regularly updated with training modules including online safety and prevent, - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
+Training is conducted annually, as part of any new starter induction, and through regular INSET training. - Online safety training for staff will be integrated, aligned and considered as part of the whole Academy safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Staff will receive updates on safeguarding, and any contextual issues via email, bulletins, staff meetings or within the virtual staffroom.

-The Hundred of Hoo Academy recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape Academy safeguarding arrangements and child protection policies, through peer to peer discussion and training events.

-All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+- The Hundred of Hoo Academy recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape Academy safeguarding arrangements and child protection policies. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated annually.

-The DSL and Principal will provide an annual report to the Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated.
+Governors receive annual updates and refresher training at least every two years. - The DSL and Principal will provide an annual report to the Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.